What should limited company owners know about bookkeeping?

 Other bookkeeping tasks are done infrequently but are no less important.
 These include:

-• Review of incoming payments – you should keep track of the money which is owed to you by customers, and chase up any late payments.
+• Review of incoming payments: You should keep track of the money customers owe you and chase up any late payments.

 • Payroll – as well as paying your employees, you will also have to make all the necessary deductions and payments to HMRC.